marco262/my_wiki/data/curse_of_strahd/gm_notes/notebook.md

 * Get more battle/Vallaki/character theme music
 * Traumatize Orin/Marblepaw
 * Look into possibility of Ireena going to Strahd willingly (and how it will go horribly lol)
-* Do more second/third degree interactions with Strahd
-* INTRODUCE THE BRIDES

 ## Notes for Next Session